-- The essential parts of the job are your stance, tracking the pitch, calling it a ball or strike, using the indicator, and finally plays at the plate. - The three plate stances are The Box, the Scissors, and the Knee.
-You need to find the one that works best for you, but we recommend the Box and will discuss this stance. - Feet are spread slightly more than shoulder-width apart and placed in a heel-toe configuration, with the slot foot (left foot for a right-handed batter) slightly ahead of your back foot and your weight evenly distributed on the balls of your feet.
-Your hands for a right-handed batter, your right hand is on your right knee helping you feel locked in, your left hand can be behind your thigh or tucked so that your left elbow is on your thigh and your hand is between your legs. - $\circ~$ No matter which plate stance you use, your head height should be the same.
-Your chin should be at the top of the catcher's head. - Positioning behind the catcher should also be the same.
-The ideal location is the "slot."
+- The important parts of the job are your stance, tracking the pitch, calling it a ball or strike, using the indicator and finally plays at the plate. - The three plate stances are, The Box, the Scissors, and the Knee.
+You need to find the one that works best for you, but we recommend the Box and will discuss this stance. - Feet are spread slightly more than shoulder width apart and placed in a heel-toe configuration, with the slot foot (left foot for a right-handed batter) slightly ahead of your back foot and your weight evenly distributed on the balls of your feet.
+Your hands for a right-handed batter, your right hand is on your right knee helping you feel locked in, your left hand can be behind your thigh or tucked so that your left elbow is on your thigh and your hand is between your legs. - No matter which plate stance you use your head height should be the same.
+Your chin should be at the top of the catcher's head. - O Positioning behind the catcher should also be the same.
+The ideal location is the "slot".
 The slot is the area between the batter and the catcher.
-By being in this area, you have a good view of the entire plate, and if your head height is correct, you have a good view of the down and out pitch.
-A good starting point for getting into the slot is (for a right-handed batter) to place your right foot in the middle of the catcher's body, swing your left foot toward the catcher about shoulder-width and slightly ahead of the right foot.
-Adjust your height by spreading your feet. - Tracking the pitch - From the moment the pitcher releases a pitch until the ball arrives in the catcher's mitt, your head should remain still. - Track the pitch with your eyes only, all the way into the mitt.
-You might hear someone say you have tunnel vision, or you're not tracking the ball in.
-We tend to follow the ball until about 3 feet in front of the plate, and with breaking balls, this will cause you to miss a lot of good pitches. - Visualize the strike zone on each batter.
-A good rule of thumb is if a pitch comes across the plate below the front elbow of the batter, then it is at the top of the strike zone. - Calling the pitch - Timing is critical on the pitched ball.
-Watch the ball with your eyes into the mitt and watch the catcher catch the ball.
-Quickly replay the pitch in your mind to make sure that you saw what you saw and then make the call. - If the pitch did not cross through any part of the strike zone and the batter did not swing, it is a ball.
-To call a ball, remain in your stance and call, "Ball."
-The call should be loud enough for the pitcher, catcher, and batter to hear.
-After you made the call, you should come out of your stance. - If the pitch did cross through any part of the strike zone and the batter did not swing, it is a called strike.
-To call a strike, stand straight up out of your stance and call "Strike."
-With the calling of a strike, an arm movement is required.
-It can be the hammer (like you are calling an out) or pointing out to the side.
-If you go out to the side, make sure that your eyes stay on the playing field and not follow your finger.
-Tip: If you're a "pointer" and struggle to keep your eyes forward, try pointing towards the dugout.
-This will help keep your head and eyes forward.
+By being in this area you have a good view of the entire plate and if your head height is correct, you have a good view of the down and out pitch.
+A good starting point for getting into the slot is (for a right-handed batter) to place your right foot in the middle of the catcher's body, swing your left foot toward the catcher about shoulder width and slightly ahead of the right foot.
+Adjust your height by spreading your feet.